Kiss the Ground Board

 Kara Brewer Boyd

-President of the Association of American Indian Farmers which provides advocacy and technical assistance to American Indian farmers and ranchers.
-Kara is an Air Force Veteran who serves as an advisor for the Native Organizers Alliance and co-founder of Indigenous Cultural Ways.
+Kara Brewer Boyd is President of the Association of American Indian Farmers which provides advocacy and technical assistance to American Indian farmers and ranchers, an advisor for the Native Organizers Alliance, and co-founder of Indigenous Cultural Ways.
 She was appointed to a Legislative Committee to address Indian Children Welfare laws and concerns of American Indian families.
-She also has served as Executive Director, Metrolina Native American Association, Member of the North Carolina Indian Child Welfare Standing Committee, and Board Member of the United Tribes of North Carolina.
-She is married to civil rights activist John Boyd, Jr., President of the National Black Farmers Association (NBFA).
-The Boyds have spent over 30 years advocating for civil rights and social justice while trying to retain and increase land ownership for minority farmers.
-Kara serves as the NBFA Event and Program Coordinator.
-The NBFA has been successful in entering into Memorandums of Understanding with the US Forest Service, United States Department of Agriculture, and the Environmental Protection Agency.
-While the Boyds were featured in the docuseries the American Farm on the History Channel, Kara was featured in a docuseries Women We Love: Unexpected Beauty by Paola Mendoza for Estee Lauder on her farm.
-In 2019, the Boyds purchased an additional 1,000 acre farm with 5 documented Indian Village sites on the Roanoke River in Virginia (ancestral homeland of the Saponi Tribe).
-Kara created Saponi Ventures, LLC and secured a VA Hemp Growers License.
+Formerly, Kara served as Executive Director of the Metrolina Native American Association, Member of the North Carolina Indian Child Welfare Standing Committee, and Board Member of the United Tribes of North Carolina.
+Kara also serves as the NBFA Event and Program Coordinator, a group who’s proven success in entering Memorandums of Understanding with the US Forest Service, United States Department of Agriculture, and the Environmental Protection Agency.
+Kara and her husband John Boyd, Jr., President of the National Black Farmers Association (NBFA), has spent over 30 years advocating for civil rights and social justice while trying to retain and increase land ownership for minority farmers.
+In 2019, the Boyds purchased an additional 1,000-acre farm with 5 documented Indian Village sites on the Roanoke River in Virginia (ancestral homeland of the Saponi Tribe).
+Kara then created Saponi Ventures, LLC and secured a VA Hemp Growers License.
 Her 1st hemp crop was grown using regenerative agriculture practices.

-Founder Fazenda Da Toca and Instituto Toca.
-An agroforester, businessman, and former Formula 1 racing driver.
-Transformed his family farm into Fazenda da Toca, a large-scale organic farm in Brazil’s São Paulo state, and one of the country’s leading producers of organic eggs, dairy, and fruit.
-Pedro established the Instituto Toca, a non-profit school and research initiative that aims to “educate to transform.”
-Pedro serves as a Board Member and Shareholder for Peninsula Participações and as a Board Member for Grupo Pão de Açúcar.
+Pedro Diniz is an agroforester, businessman, and former Formula 1 racing driver.
+He founded Fazenda Da Toca, a large-scale organic farm in Brazil’s São Paulo state (one of the country’s leading producers of organic eggs, dairy, and fruit), and The Instituto Toca, a non-profit school and research initiative that aims to “educate to transform.”
+Pedro also serves as a Board Member and shareholder for Peninsula Participações and as a Board Member for Grupo Pão de Açúcar.
 He is the founder of PPD Holding, an investment company focused on conscious investments.

-Jessica Handy is a registered dietitian and former Partnership Development Manager.
-For over ten years, Jessica worked for mission-driven organizations helping to develop and implement systems to support healthy food access for communities in need.
-She began her career working for Public Health Foundation Enterprises (PHFE), bringing nutrition education and fresh, nutritious foods to underserved communities around Los Angeles County.
-Jessica then moved on to work for the Institute for Local Government (ILG) to serve as a consultant for dozens of cities that received grant funding to increase youth access to nutrient-dense foods.
-Following her work with ILG she served as a Program lead with the City of Pasadena to champion procurement policies, grant-funded nutrition education, and farmers market initiatives.
+Jessica Handy is a registered dietitian and former Partnership Development Manager at Kiss the Ground.
+For over 10 years, Jessica worked for mission-driven organizations to develop and implement systems to support healthy food access for communities in need.
+Jessica’s hands-on experience comes from Public Health Foundation Enterprises (PHFE), the Institute for Local Government (ILG), and as Program lead with the City of Pasadena.

-RJ Jain is the Founder and CEO of Price.com.
+RJ Jain is the founder and CEO of Price.com.
 Prior to Price, RJ co-founded Appurify, which was acquired by Google in 2014 and now powers Google Test Lab’s technology.
-RJ previously served as an Entrepreneur in Residence at Foundation Capital and as a technical advisor for Metamorphic Ventures, a New York City based venture capital firm.
-Additionally, he has held engineering leadership roles at the ride-sharing startup Sidecar, acquired by General Motors, and the gaming company Zynga (NAS: ZNGA).
-RJ is also an executive producer of Kiss the Ground, a documentary released on Netflix, and held cameo role on the Netflix released documentary series Chelsea Does.
+RJ previously served as an Entrepreneur in Residence at Foundation Capital and as a technical advisor for Metamorphic Ventures, a New York City-based venture capital firm.
+He’s held engineering leadership roles at ride-sharing startup Sidecar, acquired by General Motors, and the gaming company Zynga (NAS: ZNGA).
+RJ is an executive producer of the Kiss the Ground film, released on Netflix, and held a cameo role on the Netflix released documentary series Chelsea Does.

 Elizabeth “Mimi” Riley

-CEO of Harmonica, an integrated agency where PR, social, influencers and media work together seamlessly.
+Katy Saeger is a Los Angeles-based entrepreneur, communications professional, and CEO of Harmonica, an integrated agency where PR, social, influencers, and media combine.
 From Madison Avenue to Silicon Valley to Mt.
 Everest, Katy has followed her heart, building and scaling Fortune 10 companies and garage start-ups alike.
-From PepsiCo to His Holiness the Dalai Lama, Wanderlust Festival to MakerFaire, Capitol Records to Caulipower, Jamba Juice to Liverpool Jeans -- Harmonica clients are icons of wellness, lifestyle, technology and culture.
+From PepsiCo to His Holiness the Dalai Lama, Wanderlust Festival to MakerFaire, Capitol Records to Caulipower, Jamba Juice to Liverpool Jeans — Harmonica clients are icons of wellness, lifestyle, technology, and culture.